NixOS/nixpkgs/doc/contributing/submitting-changes.chapter.md

 ### Stable release branches {#submitting-changes-stable-release-branches}

-For cherry-picking a commit to a stable release branch ("backporting"), use `git cherry-pick -x <original commit>` so that the original commit id is included in the commit.
+For cherry-picking a commit to a stable release branch (“backporting”), use `git cherry-pick -x <original commit>` so that the original commit id is included in the commit.

 Add a reason for the backport by using `git cherry-pick -xe <original commit>` instead when it is not obvious from the original commit message.
 It is not needed when it's a minor version update that includes security and bug fixes but don't add new features or when the commit fixes an otherwise broken package.